Lunnen/WebDev/README.md

   Assignment Final - A responsive website in BootStrap and Flexbox

 - JavaScript ES6 with ReactJS\
-  Assignment 1 - Object Constructors\
+  Assignment 1 - Object Constructor\
-  Assignment 2 - Login\
+  Assignment 2 - Login - validated\
   Assignment 3 - ReactJS lab - A list of employees

 -------------------------------------------------